-US will require COVID-19 testing for travelers from China
+U.S. will require COVID-19 testing for travelers from China

 “I don’t think it’s going to have a major impact in slowing the spread of COVID-19,” Dowdy said.
 “We have a whole lot of transmission of COVID-19 here within our borders already.”

+Dr. Stuart Campbell Ray, an infectious disease expert at Johns Hopkins University, agreed China isn’t sharing enough genomic sequencing information.
+But he also said the U.S. has become a little complacent about sequencing and needs to redouble its own efforts.
+The CDC also announced the expansion of an early warning program that tests volunteers at select airports for new and rare variants of the coronavirus.
+That program will expand to airports in Seattle and Los Angeles.

-Beginning Jan.
-5, all travelers to the U.S. from China will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
+Under the new U.S. rules, travelers to the U.S. from China, Hong Kong and Macau, will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
 The testing applies to anyone 2 years and older, including U.S. citizens.

+It will apply to people traveling from China via a third country and to people connecting through the U.S. as they go on to other destinations.
+Anyone testing positive more than 10 days before the flight can provide documentation showing they’ve recovered from COVID-19 instead of a negative test result.

+It will be up to the airlines to confirm negative tests and documentation of recovery before passengers board.

 Other countries have taken similar steps in an effort to keep infections from spreading beyond China’s borders.
 Japan will require a negative COVID-19 test upon arrival for travelers from China, and Malaysia announced new tracking and surveillance measures.
-India, South Korea and Taiwan are requiring virus tests for visitors from China.
+India, Italy, South Korea and Taiwan are requiring virus tests for visitors from China.

 Lunar New Year, which begins Jan.
 22, is usually China’s busiest travel season, and China announced Tuesday it will resume issuing passports for tourism for the first time since the start of the pandemic in 2020.

+“We look forward to welcoming Chinese travelers back to the United States,” U.S. Travel Association President and CEO Geoff Freeman said in a statement.
+He called the U.S. approach to testing inbound travelers “reasonable and appreciated.”

-The U.S. action is a return to requirements for some international travelers.
+The U.S. action is a return to testing requirements for some international travelers.
 The Biden administration lifted the last of such mandates in June.
 At that time, the CDC continued to recommend that people boarding flights to the U.S. get tested close to departure time and not travel if they are sick.

-Early in the pandemic, the U.S. barred entry to foreigners traveling from China, weeks after the virus first emerged there three years ago.
-Americans were allowed to return home and flights from China were funneled to selected airports where passengers were screened for illness.
-But the virus already was spreading in the U.S. among people with no travel history.
+Early in the pandemic, the U.S. barred entry to foreigners traveling from China, weeks after the virus first emerged there three years ago, and dozens of other countries were added to the list.
+The country started lifting travel bans late last year, but required travelers to the U.S. to be vaccinated and tested. ___

 AP Science Writer Laura Ungar contributed.